FAQ About Adopting

 Parents placing multiples through Abrazo choose their babies’ new family out of all eligible couples in our Parents-in-Waiting program that have indicated an interest in being considered for siblings.
 The placement of multiples sometimes entails increased case expenses as necessary for twin or triplet care and 12 months post-placement case supervision, however, only one agency fee is incurred whenever siblings are placed simultaneously.

-Just looking at your website, it seems that this is a Christian organization.
-Is this true?
+Is this is a Christian organization?
 What (if any) religious affiliation does the organization have?

 Abrazo was founded by the daughter of a Presbyterian minister, and is staffed by women of faith.
 However, the agency is not affiliated with any specific church denomination and welcomes people of all faiths.